 Space for Cycling: Chris Boardman shows how cycle-proofing could Get Britain Cycling

-- Tagged with: space for cycling, get britain cycling, Cycle Proofing
+- Tagged with: Cycle Proofing, get britain cycling, space for cycling

 Olympic gold medallist Chris Boardman explains 'cycle-proofing' as part of the demand for the government to provide Dutch levels of investment in cycling.

 Chris's video was produced by British Cycling to encourage everyone to contact their MP asking them to support cycling.

 The key demand is for 'cycle-proofing' to be designed into all our streets as it is in the Netherlands, something that was highlighted in our Love London, Go Dutch election campaign in 2012.

 The goal is to ensure all streets are:

 - Safe for cycling

 - Making cycling a more desirable thing to do

 What needs to be done is to: